butter-network/butter/docs/pres/pres.md

 ---
 #### Goal

-Efficient and decentralised while not compromising availability
+Efficient and decentralised while not compromising information availability

 Note:
 - Reminiscent of the project's title 'efficient decentralised' as well as the motivations